noawe-boi/NoahsObsidianSync/Physics Grade 11 IA3.md

 #### EMF spectrum: part about how light is emf

-The term 'Electromagnetic Radiation' covers an entire spectrum, *not all of which is harmful to human health* ***maybe instead make the research question about whether any forms of radiation are harmful to human health??***
+The term 'Electromagnetic Radiation' covers an entire spectrum, not all of which is harmful to human health. m

 For example, waves between wavelengths 380 to 700 nanometers (https://science.nasa.gov/ems/09_visiblelight/) are what make up the visible spectrum of light, in which we are constantly absorbing every day.